 Established by the Hong Kong Research Grants Council, the Hong Kong PhD Fellowship Scheme (HKPF) provides financial subsidies to outstanding students from around the world to pursue their research degrees in designated public tertiary institutions in Hong Kong.
 The Institute invites high caliber students who are planning to take full-time PhD studies to apply for the HKPF Scheme with the University and the Institute as their first priority institution.

 The fellowship provides a monthly stipend of HK$26,600 and conference and research-related travel allowance of HK$13,300 per year for a maximum period of three years.
 For HKPF awardees who are admitted to the Institute’s 4-year PhD program, the University will provide a monthly stipend and travel allowance at the same level as HKPF for their fourth year of study.

 Selection panels with experts in the relevant broad areas will be formed to assess shortlisted applicants according to their areas of studies.

 The University Postgraduate Fellowships (UPF) Scheme aims to attract top students worldwide and is available for selected new full-time PhD candidates with excellent academic performances.
 The fellowship is at a value of HK$70,000 on top of Postgraduate Scholarships.

-There is no separate application form for UPF.
+To apply, please check the box ‘UPF’ in your on-line application.
 Applicants who have applied for HKPF will be automatically considered for the award of UPF.

 The purpose of Postgraduate Scholarships (PGS) is to provide selected students with financial assistance in the form of a stipend to study full-time degrees of MPhil and PhD during prescribed periods.